naiam-studio/Oz-Kit-Ztarknet-Noir-Garaga/README.md

 garaga gen --system ultra_starknet_zk_honk --vk ./circuit/target/vk --project-name verifier
 ```

-Now we can build the contract:
+Now build the contract:

 ```bash
 scarb build
 ```

-### Deploy verifier contract
+### Deploy Verifier Contract

-First we need to declare the contract ("upload it's code hash to the network"):
+First, declare the contract ("upload its code hash to the network"):

 ```bash
 # In the root dir
 cd verifier && sncast declare --contract-name UltraStarknetZKHonkVerifier
 ```

-Then we can instantiate it (change class-hash according to the output on the previous step):
+Then instantiate it (change class-hash according to the output from the previous step):

 ```bash
 # In the root dir